simolus3/drift/docs/content/en/docs/Advanced Features/isolates.md

   request.sendMoorIsolate.send(moorIsolate);
 }

-// used to bundle the SendPort and the target path, since isolate entrypoint
+// used to bundle the SendPort and the target path, since isolate entry point
 // functions can only take one parameter. class _IsolateStartRequest {
   final SendPort sendMoorIsolate;